North Country Community College

 North Country Community College is a public community college in Saranac Lake, New York.
 It is part of the State University of New York system.
 Founded in 1967, the college's main campus is located in Saranac Lake, New York, and it has additional locations in Malone and Ticonderoga.
 The college is sponsored by Franklin and Essex counties.

 The college's enrollment is 751 full-time students and 1,142 part-time students.
 It employs 70 full-time faculty and another 70 adjunct faculty.
 The college offers 25 degree and certificate programs, a 15:1 student-teacher ratio, six athletic programs and two national honor societies.
 The college awarded $8.6 million in financial aid in 2018–19 and provides $400,000 in institutional scholarships each year.

-North Country is the only public college located within the Adirondack Park.

 Academics

 The college provides 25 degree and certificate programs, including the Associate of Arts, Associate of Science, and Associate of Applied Science degrees.